 Areas of interest: Modernismo; Latin American Literature; Literature of the Hispanic Caribbean; interrelations of journalism and literature; literature and ethics; postnationalism in Latin American literature.

 Among other works, he has authored the following books: La crónica modernista hispanoamericana (Madrid: Porrúa Turanzas, 1983); La novela modernista hispanoamericana (Madrid: Gredos, 1987); Journalism and the Development of Spanish American Narrative (Cambridge: Cambridge University Press, 1993), Killer Books: Violence, Writing, and Ethics in Modern Spanish American Narrative (Austin: U of Texas Press, 2002; Spanish translation: Abusos y admoniciones: ética y escritura en la narrativa hispanoamericana moderna, México: Siglo XXI Editores, 2002) and A Companion to Spanish American Modernismo (London: Tamesis, 2007).
 His most recent publications include Love and Politics in the Contemporary Spanish American Novel (Austin: U of Texas Press, 2010) and a critical edition of Redentores by Manuel Zeno Gandía (Río Piedras: University of Puerto Rico Press, 2010).
-He is the recipient of a John Simon Guggenheim Memorial Foundation fellowship, and is currently at work on a study of the role of religion in the modern Spanish American novel.
+His book In Search of the Sacred Book: Religion and the Making of the Contemporary Latin American Novel is forthcoming from the University of Pittsburgh Press in 2017.